bkuri/vfab/docs/troubleshooting/README.md

-# ploTTY Troubleshooting Guide
+# vfab Troubleshooting Guide

-This guide extracts common issues, error patterns, and troubleshooting scenarios from the ploTTY test suite and codebase analysis.
+This guide extracts common issues, error patterns, and troubleshooting scenarios from the vfab test suite and codebase analysis.
 It provides practical solutions for diagnosing and resolving problems users may encounter.

 ## Table of Contents